cypress-io/cypress-skip-test/README.md

 npm install -D @cypress/skip-test
 ```

+## Example

-Then add this module to your support file `cypress/support/index.js`
+You can use this module as custom Cypress commands `cy.skipOn` and `cy.onlyOn` or by importing its functions.
+To use custom commands, add this module to your support file `cypress/support/index.js`

 ```js
 require('@cypress/skip-test')
 ```

-## Example

 ### `cy.skipOn`